ncatlab/nlab-content/pages/3/2/0/3/3023/content.md

 A Riemann surface is a $1$-dimensional [[algebraic geometry|algebro-geometric]] object with good properties.
 The name 'surface' comes from the classical case, which is $1$-dimensional over the [[complex numbers]] and therefore $2$-dimensional over the [[real numbers]].

 There are several distinct meaning of what is a Riemann surface, and it can be considered in several generalities.
+But the main definition by far is the classical one.

 ## Definition

 Classically, a **Riemann surface** is a [[connected space|connected]] complex-$1$-dimensional [[complex manifold]], in the strictest sense of 'manifold'.
 In other words, it's a [[Hausdorff space|Hausdorff]] [[second countable space]] $M$ which is locally [[homeomorphism|homeomorphic]] to the [[complex plane]] $\mathbb{C}$ via charts (i.e., [[homeomorphisms]]) $\phi_i:U_i \to V_i$ for $U_i \subset M, V_i \subset \mathbb{C}$ open and such that $\phi_j \circ \phi_i^{-1}: V_i \cap V_j \to V_i \cap V_j$ is [[holomorphic function|holomorphic]].

+It is not necessary to make any assumption about whether there exists a countable base for the topology (second countable) the topology or whether it has a countable dense subset (separable).
+This is because Tibor Rado (1923) proved that all Riemann surfaces must necessarily have a countable base.
+Thus for elegance this condition is customarily *not* assumed by specialists in Riemann surfaces.

-There are generalizations e.g. over [[local field]]s in [[rigid analytic geometry]].
+There are generalizations, e.g., over [[local field]]s in [[rigid analytic geometry]].

 ## Examples